 Page

-TABLE OF AUTHORITIESiii
+TABLE OF AUTHORITIES iii

-STATEMENT OF INTEREST OF
+STATEMENT OF INTEREST OF AMICI CURIAE

-AMICI CURIAE1

-SUMMARY OF THE ARGUMENT3
+SUMMARY OF THE ARGUMENT2

-ARGUMENT6
+ARGUMENT5

-I. The Ninth Circuit's Broad Holdings Curtail the Protected First Amendment Rights of Public Employees to Engage in Personal Religious Expression in the
+I. The First Amendment Protects the Rights of Public Employees to Engage in Personal Religious Expression in the Workplace

-Workplace 6

-A. The Ninth Circuit's Conclusion That Public Employees Engage in Government Speech When Silently Praying in Public View Is

-Unconstitutionally Overbroad8

 1. To the extent that the Ninth Circuit's opinion does not entirely prohibit public employees from praying while on duty, it will chill the exercise of their First Amendment rights

-2. The ability of public officials to

-practice their faith through nonproselytizing prayer is historically
+2. The ability of public officials to practice their faith through non-proselytizing prayer is historically pervasive, constitutionally protected, and important to the functioning of our Republic 15

-pervasive, constitutionally

-protected, and important to the

-functioning of our Republic17

-B. The Ninth Circuit's Ruling Misapplies the Establishment Clause21
+B. The Ninth Circuit's Ruling Misapplies the

+Establishment Clause .18

 II.
-The Ninth Circuit's Decision is
+The Ninth Circuit's Decision is Inconsistent

-Inconsistent with Federal Guidance on
+with Federal Guidance on Public Employee

-Public Employee Speech and

-Accommodation of Religious Practice24
+Speech and Accommodation of Religious

-CONCLUSION27
+Practice .21

+CONCLUSION .24

 APPENDIX.
-List of AmiciApp-1
+List of AmiciAp p-1